AussieSeaweed/gameservice/docs/source/create.rst

 poker games, every single possible integer amount bet/raise actions are created.

 For most purposes, set lazy to True for vastly improved performance.
-If you want to make a bet/raise action with amount in between on a lazy poker game, you can create an AggressiveAction object in gameframe.poker.
+If you want to make a bet/raise action with amount in between on a lazy poker game, you can call the bet_raise method from the player or create an AggressiveAction object in gameframe.poker.